listenToRipley/learn_docker/compose-01-starting-setup/README.md

   There must be at least one container associated with this composer file.
   Each service will be provided by an indent as well and wil detail the requirements of the container.

+  BUILD
+    Provide the absolute path from the base directly to the image you want to create/ has the associated Dockerfile.

   IMAGES
     the image associated with the container.
     This name can be an image you created or the name that will be looked up in Dockerhub.